This blog may contain affiliate links. Read our disclosure policy for more info.

-If you’re looking for a short hike to compliment your visit to Moraine Lake, then Consolation Lakes Trail is perfect.
-This easy trail starts at the Moraine Lake car parking lot and finishes at two stunning lakes surrounded by mountain peaks.
+If you’re looking for a short hike in Banff to complement your visit to Moraine Lake, then Consolation Lakes Trail is perfect.
+This easy trail starts at the Moraine Lake parking lot and finishes at two stunning lakes surrounded by mountain peaks.

 The best part though?
 Your adventure doesn’t have to stop at the lakes if you don’t want it to.
 In fact, if you’re feeling adventurous you can jump onto another trail called Panorama Ridge that leaves from Consolation Lakes, turning this short, easy hike, into an epic adventure.